zero3smart/steemit/app/help/en/faq.md

 <a class="anchor" name="What_is_the_difference_between_Steem_and_Steemit"></a>
 ## What is the difference between Steem and Steemit?

 Steem is the name of the blockchain that stores all of the data and transactions, and processes all of the events that take place.
-STEEM is also a name for the systems value token (currency).
+STEEM is also a name for the system’s value token (currency).

 Steemit is a front end web interface to interact with the blockchain, and view the blockchain data.